JesseDWhite/no-more-cover-letter/README.md

 * ✔️ Host the project on Firebase.
 * ❌ Integrate another framework to catch plurality of keywords.
 * ❌ Integrate Material UI for styleing and layout.
+* 🚧 Create splash-page for before users log in.

 <details>
   <summary>Click to see the original project scope and process</summary>